saranme/diabetes_prediction/README.md

 The training set Pima.tr contains a randomly selected set of 200 subjects, and Pima.te contains the remaining 332 subjects.
 Pima.tr2 contains Pima.tr plus 100 subjects with missing values in the explanatory variables.

 ### Goal:
-**Develop a model based on the kNN algorithm to determine the value of the "type" variable (Yes: diabetic patient, No: patient without diabetes).**
+**Develop a model in R based on the kNN algorithm to determine the value of the "type" variable (Yes: diabetic patient, No: patient without diabetes).**